 According to Life Sciences IP Review, the European Patent Office (EPO) has revoked a patent covering Mylan’s EpiPen (epinephrine) injector.
-The EPO reportedly found that patent amendments contravened the European Patent Convention (EPC).
+The EPO reportedly found that the patent amendments contravened the European Patent Convention (EPC).

 In November 2016, ALK-Abello, makers of the Jext injector and Merck (the opponents) had opposed European patent number EP1,786,491, which is owned by Meridian Medical Technologies (a subsidiary of Pfizer) and the manufacturer of EpiPens for Mylan.